Guide

 How can you use the Orange Book?

-The Orange Book was initially intended as a resource to provide medical professionals with a list of approved drugs and their corresponding therapeutic equivalents.
-However, we are more often using the Orange Book to better understand the exclusivity and intellectual property restrictions surrounding a particular drug or active ingredient.
-Since patent entries in the Orange Book are not verified by the FDA, applicant holders can, wittingly or not, add false information or non-applicable patents to the Orange Book.
-This can drastically extent the exclusivity period for a drug, delaying generic entry and keeping prices artificially high.
-The FTC has recently taken an interest in reminding companies13 that they have a responsibility to follow the law and ensure entries are accurate.
+Since patent entries in the Orange Book are not verified by FDA, applicant holders can, wittingly or not, add false information or non-applicable patents to the Orange Book.
+This can drastically extend the exclusivity period for a drug, delaying generic entry and keeping prices artificially high.
+The FTC has taken an increasingly active interest in challenging improper patent listings13 and has identified hundreds of potentially invalid listings in recent years.

 1. See FDA’s Orange Book Page ↩︎